themetalfleece/ircpokemonbot/README.md

 | Learn    | Provides info about whether a **_Pokemon_** can learn a **_Move_** in the **_Given Generation_**| !learn pokeName, moveName, generation|
 | Commands | Provides info about the available commands and their syntax | !commands |
 | Info     | Provides info about the Bot (creator, github link). | !info |

+## Refresh Database

+By pressing the "Refresh Database" on the Main Menu, the application will download the latest Pokemon Showdown's files and update its database.
+You need to use it only when PS has modified its database.